st-h/ember-content-editable/README.md

-placeholder          | Placeholder displayed when value is blank      | `""` class                | String with any extra css class               | none spellcheck           | Uses browsers spellcheck, same as with `<input>` | none readonly             | If true, element can't be edited but is focusable | false disabled             | If true, element can't be edited, focused or tabbed to | false maxlength            | Maximum length of the input, in characters     | none allowNewlines        | If false, linebreaks can't be entered          | true
+placeholder          | Placeholder displayed when value is blank      | `""` class                | String with any extra css class               | none spellcheck           | Uses browsers spellcheck, same as with `<input>` | none disabled             | If true, element can't be edited, focused or tabbed to | false maxlength            | Maximum length of the input, in characters     | none allowNewlines        | If false, linebreaks can't be entered          | true